Wildlife Ranger Challenge

 The Three Main Components of the Wildlife Ranger Challenge:

-- Ranger Fund: The Scheinberg Relief Fund has generously committed a $5 million matching fund in support of rangers in most need.
-A global public fundraising and awareness campaign for the Wildlife Ranger Challenge seeks to raise $10 million for the Ranger Fund and put thousands of rangers back in the field.
+- Ranger Fund: The Scheinberg Relief Fund has generously committed $1.35m in matched funds in support of the rangers most in need.
+A global public fundraising and awareness campaign for the Wildlife Ranger Challenge seeks to raise a total of $5m for the Ranger Fund to support thousands of rangers in the field.